 When listening to a song it can be beneficial to focus attention on the lyrics or the instrumentals.
 Music can often evoke physical sensations, or specific feelings within the body, and it can help to focus on these experiences.

-By guiding users in practicing slow, controlled breathing techniques, bobi helps regulate breathing patterns during panic attacks.
-It’s mirroring of our natural breathing rhythms aids in relaxation.
+bobi _ your personal breathing coach is designed to help regulate breathing patterns during panic attacks through its slow, controlled breathing techniques.
+Its mirroring of our natural breathing rhythms aids in relaxation.
 By incorporating bobi into your panic attack relief routine, you can enhance the effectiveness of breathing and grounding techniques for immediate and long-term relief.
 With its user-friendly design and easy integration into daily life, bobi is a valuable tool for those seeking to manage panic attacks and promote overall well-being.

 While panic attacks are intense, sudden episodes of fear, anxiety attacks are described as being more prolonged.
 Panic attacks often come without a specific trigger, whereas anxiety attacks can be related to specific stressors.
 Panic attacks also have a shorter duration compared to anxiety attacks.